Rapid transit: Tunnels

-Another usual type of tunneling method is called bored tunneling.
+Another tunneling method is called bored tunneling.
 Here, construction starts with a vertical shaft from which tunnels are horizontally dug, often with a tunneling shield, thus avoiding almost any disturbance to existing streets, buildings, and utilities.
 But problems with ground water are more likely, and tunneling through native bedrock may require blasting.
 The first city to extensively use deep tunneling was London, where a thick sedimentary layer of clay largely avoids both problems.
 The confined space in the tunnel also limits the machinery that can be used, but specialized tunnel-boring machines are now available to overcome this challenge.

-One disadvantage with this, however, is that the cost of tunneling is much higher than building cut-and-cover systems, at-grade or elevated.
-Early tunneling machines could not make tunnels large enough for conventional railway equipment, necessitating special low, round trains, such as are still used by most of the London Underground, which cannot install air conditioning on most of its lines because the amount of empty space between the trains and tunnel walls is so small.
+A disadvantage with this, is that the cost of tunneling is much higher than building cut-and-cover systems, at-grade or elevated.
+Early tunneling machines could not make tunnels large enough for conventional railway equipment, necessitating special low, round trains, such as are still used by most of the London Underground.
+It cannot install air conditioning on most of its lines because the amount of empty space between the trains and tunnel walls is so small.
 Other lines were built with cut-and-cover and have since been equipped with air-conditioned trains.

 The deepest metro system in the world was built in St. Petersburg, Russia where in the marshland, stable soil starts more than 50 m deep.
 Above that level, the soil mostly consists of water-bearing finely dispersed sand.
 Because of this, only three stations out of nearly 60 are built near ground level and three more above the ground.
 Some stations and tunnels lie as deep as 100–120 m below the surface.
 Usually, the vertical distance between the ground level and the rail is used to represent the depth.
 Among the possible candidates are: